AllenInstitute/biofile-finder/dev-docs/02-setup-and-workflow.md

 Some examples:
 1. Add `lolcatjs` as a devDependency of `fms-file-explorer-core`: `npx lerna add --dev --scope @aics/fms-file-explorer-core --exact --no-bootstrap lolcatjs`.
-2. Add `lolcatjs` as a regular dependency of `fms-file-explorer-electron` (or update it to latest if already installed): `npx lerna add --scope fms-file-explorer-electron --exact --no-bootstrap lolcatjs`.
+2. Add `lolcatjs` as a regular dependency of `fms-file-explorer-electron`: `npx lerna add --scope fms-file-explorer-electron --exact --no-bootstrap lolcatjs`.
-3. Add `localcatjs` as a regular dependency to every subpackage: `npx lerna add --exact --no-bootstrap lolcatjs`.
+3. Add `lolcatjs` as a regular dependency to every subpackage: `npx lerna add --exact --no-bootstrap lolcatjs`.

+In each example above, if `lolcatjs` is already installed in the specified subpackage, the commands will result in updating `lolcatjs` to the latest available version.

+### Adding a dependency to the project (monorepo) root
+If you have reason to add a dependency to the project root (alongside `lerna`), use `npm`.
+E.g.: `npm install --save-exact husky`.

+The need for installing dependencies at this level should be rare--these dependencies should be limited to those that directly affect repository/project or workflow management.